fenago/ml-scikit-keras-tensorflow/labs/lab_14.md

 some applications, invariance is not desirable.
-Take semantic segmentation (the task of classifying each pixel in an image according to the object that pixel belongs to, which we’ll explore later in this chapter): obviously, if the input image is translated by one pixel to the right, the output should also be translated by one pixel to the right.
+Take semantic segmentation (the task of classifying each pixel in an image according to the object that pixel belongs to, which we’ll explore later in this lab): obviously, if the input image is translated by one pixel to the right, the output should also be translated by one pixel to the right.
 The goal in this case is *equivariance*, not invariance: a small change to the inputs should lead to a corresponding small change in the